Thomas-More-Digital-Innovation/2324-MOBI-001-exoskeleton-tool/README.md

 * [ExoDetails page](https://sense-to-exion.azurewebsites.net/exoskeleton/19) - with custom design, dynamic database retrieval with information about a specific exoskeleton
 * [AdvancedExoFilter page](https://sense-to-exion.azurewebsites.net/advancedFilter) - startup of the advanced filter, still a WIP

+_All artworks used in this project are generated using Bing AI and are royalty-free._

 ## Overview
 This project focuses on creating an exoskeleton tool using a variety of technologies:
 * Framework: We've chosen Flask, a Python web framework, for the backend of our application.
 It enables us to build robust web applications with ease.